 How to switch between casual and polite Japanese speech

 To switch between casual and polite Japanese speech, it is important to understand when and how to use each form based on social context, relationships, and the level of familiarity.
+The key to switching smoothly is to recognize social cues and adjust verb forms and vocabulary accordingly.
 Here is a summary of key points:

 Levels of Speech in Japanese